Berkeley-CS195/sp23/content/readings.md

 ~ title: Topics, Assignments, and Readings

 <!-- **>> [Lecture screencasts are on Youtube here](https://www.youtube.com/playlist?list=PL-XXv-cvA_iAmCxqGV1Px2pKchYfozH-e) <<** -->
-Lecture screencasts will be posted here after each lecture.
+Lecture screencasts will be posted ...

 For many of the linked readings you need to have your [UC Berkeley library proxy server enabled][proxy] on your web browser, or install the [Berkeley